Visit

 What is the first step in getting started in Career Academy?

 Students should discuss their interest in Career Academy with their high school counselor.
 Aims and participating schools have a formal process for communicating the names of students who are both interested in participating and for whom the school district will provide funding if the student is awarded a slot in the program.
-All students interested in Career Academy participation must have a current application for admission on file with Aims.
+All students interested in Career Academy participation must have an active Concurrent Enrollment application for admission on file with Aims.
 The Aims application for admission is accessed at aims.edu through the red “apply” button.

 Who registers Career Academy students for their courses?

-Staff from Aims High School Programs department register students for their Career Academy courses.
-Students should check their Workday account to view their class schedule and be apprised of important course dates, such as the drop and withdrawal deadlines.
+Aims High School Programs staff registers students for their Career Academy courses.
+Students should check their Workday account to view their class schedule and be apprised of important course dates, such as course drop and withdrawal deadlines.

 Who is responsible for dropping/withdrawing Career Academy students from their course(s), if needed?